-This site requires a browser which supports
+This site requires a browser – like Firefox – which supports MathML.

 Your question is not answered here?
 See our discussion board.